Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/12 - ActiveRecord/README.md

 Skill Description
 ----------
+The Fellow understands the function of Active Record within the Rails framework, and how it allows their application to interact with a database.

 Active Record is one of the seven Ruby gems working harmoniously together to make up the rails framework.
 It takes care of all the database related stuff.
 It's known as an "ORM".
 ORM stands for Object-Relational-Mapping.
 It basically means that Active Record takes data which is stored in a database table using rows and columns, which needs to be modified or retrieved by writing SQL statements (if you're using a SQL database), and it lets you interact with that data as though it was a normal Ruby object.

 Outputs
 ----------
-Lay out the data architecture you'd need to implement to build the following scenarios:
+After attaining this skill, and as a demonstration of it, I should be able to lay out the data architecture I would need to implement to build a Rails app that enables users to post and follow other users.
-- A site for pet-sitting (watching someone's pet while they're gone).
-People can babysit for multiple pets and pets can have multiple petsitters.
-- You like hosting people for dinner so you want to build a dinner party invitation site.
-A user can create parties, invite people to a party, and accept an invitation to someone else's party.
-- You and your friends just love posting things and following each other.
-How would you set up the models so a user can follow another user?

-**Note:** You will need to write the necessary ActiveRecord queries for retrieving data from the database.
+**Note:** I will also be able to write the necessary ActiveRecord queries for retrieving data from the database.

 ----------